jwboelens/hugo/content/site.md

 I love reading other people's websites and how they build them.
 So here is my own **/site!**

-This content of this website is stored on Github.
-It's free and relatively easy to create new content.
-I don't understand Github and "commiting the gits", but somehow for this website, it works.
-Whenever I make a change, Netlify does it's thing and pushes the change to the real world.
+This website is built with Hugo.
+It lives on Github and is somehow converted to a website via Netlify.
+Don’t ask me how it works, it just does.
+And it’s free. 🎉

-The design of this website is... well, there is none.
+The design of this website is... well, simple.
 Websites need to be fast and simple to read and navigate.
-There are no cookies, javascript or other crap loaded.
-So wysiwyg.
+Zero cookies, javascript or other crap.